BhavikDodda/FaceStitch/README.md

 ## Contributing

 The site and code are under active development!
-Contributions, feature requests, and ideas are welcome—feel free to open an issue or pull request.
+Contributions, feature requests, and ideas are welcome.
+Feel free to open an issue or a pull request.

-Let me know if you'd like me to further tailor or clarify any section!